armchair-traveller/fm-template/README.md

 # Frontend Mentor template

 This template's objective is to provide a quick and easy starting point for all my frontend mentor challenges.
 Avoid decision paralysis, busy work, and get down to what really matters: Getting obliterated by those challenges.
-It's effective.
+Sounds good to me.

 ## Usage